axel-andersson/action-functions-deploy/README.md

 # 🔥☁️ Firebase Functions GitHub Action

-- Deploys firebase functions from your GitHub repo, for instance when a PR is merged.
+- Deploys firebase functions from your GitHub repo

 ## Setup

-Setup of the deployment of Firebase Functions becomes easier if the deployment of functions is first configured.
+Setting up the deployment of Firebase Functions becomes easier if the deployment of functions is first configured.
 This is because setting up hosting deployment automatically creates a service account in your Firebase project and gives it permissions to deploy Firebase Hosting.
 (Note that additional permissions are required for deploying Firebase Functions)